phatgolo/GameTutorial/section4/README.md

     print_vector("Velocity", player_velocity, 10, 50)
 ```

-▶️ **Run the program and see that it works (press `F5`)**, you should see the force, acceleration and velocity of the player on the screen.
+▶️ **Run the game and see that it works (press `F5`)**, you should see the force, acceleration and velocity of the player on the screen.
 Your window should look something like this:

 <img src="../.docs/section4.png">